adjust/xamarin_sdk/doc/android/android.md

 	Adjust.OnCreate (config);
 	```

-The callback function will get when the SDK receives final attribution data.
+The callback function will be called when the SDK receives final attribution data.
 Within the callback function you have access to the `attribution` parameter.
 Here is a quick summary of its properties: